The Advisory Board and Donorcentricity Team

 Peter also has extensive experience in acoustics, sound engineering, pipe and digital organs and in the production and mixing of other acoustic and electronic music sources, in live and recorded situations, in indoor installations and in outdoor productions for tens of thousands of audience members.

 Peter has helped to establish and manage several successful small to medium businesses, including the creation, design, implementation and management of a solid, secure, reputable private Pathology Laboratory which serviced several hospitals, had 38 staff and over 300 patients per day.
-He has sat on various Boards, including Ausdance NSW and Australian Catholic University Business School.
+He has sat on various Boards, including the NSW Ausdance and Australian Catholic University Business School.

 His recreational interests include sport and the arts, especially dance and music, and in particular he has a great love of the pipe organ, and its French and German repertoire through the Romantic and Modern period.

 Peter has a Bachelor of Science (Pathology) and a Bachelor of Arts (Music) from the University of Western Australia.

 Caroline Trotman, Director

 Caroline brings over 25 years of marketing, business development, brand management and not-for-profit board experience to our team.
 As Deputy Vice-Chancellor International and development at Macquarie University, Caroline, Peter and Mark were instrumental in the establishment of Macquarie University's Office of Institutional Advancement.
 In its 40 year history the University had never taken any structured approach to fundraising, and from a standing start the office raised over $10 million in its first three years.